conp-pcno-training/SDC-LOSSLESS-QC/_episodes/02-running_QC_script.md

 12. Once you click `| Ok |`, the QC windows will open for your first file.
 The files will open in alphabetical order.
 Several windows will open for each file you QC, including:

     <span style="color:red">A.</span> A window that displays the component EEG data.
 This is the window that you will be interacting with as you QC.
+You will be making your decisions in this window by adding or removing a manual mark for components or time points.

     <span style="color:green">B.</span> A figure that displays the IC Label classification breakdown for each component.

     <span style="color:blue">C.</span> A window that shows the channel EEG data.
-It also contains an overlay feature that can be toggled on/off or updated while quality checking.
+It also contains an overlay feature that can be toggled on/off or updated while quality controlling.
 This overlay shows a projection of the remaining components not flagged as "manual" back to the scalp data and overlayed on top of the original EEG data.
-This allows us to see the effect of removing or adding a component back into the data while we are performing the quality check.
+This allows us to see the effect of removing or adding a component back into the data while we are performing the quality control.

     <span style="color:yellow">D.</span> A figure that displays an array of squares corresponding to each 1-second epoch of each component.
 Each square is colored based on its activation difference from the mean.